List of The Transformers characters

-This is a list of characters from The Transformers television series.
+This article shows a list of characters from The Transformers television series that aired during the debut of the American and Japanese Transformers media franchise from 1984 to 1991.

 Autobots

 The Autobots (also known as Cybertrons in Japan) are the heroes in the Transformers toyline and related spin-off comics and cartoons.
 Their main leader is Optimus Prime, but other "Primes" have also commanded the Autobots such as Rodimus Prime.
-They are constantly at war with the Decepticons.
+They are constantly at war with the evil Decepticons.
 In the U.S. cartoon line, the Autobots were the descendants of a line of robots created as consumer goods by the Quintessons; the Decepticons, are descended instead from robots designed as military hardware.

-Other terms for the Autobots are Autorobots (in Italy), Autoboterna (in Sweden), Kibery (in Ukraine), and Robotrikim (in Israel).
+Other terms for the Autobots are Autorobot (in Italy), Autoboterna (in Sweden), Kibery (in Ukraine).